-Keely holds a Master of Science in Gender, Development and Globalization from the London School of Economics as well as a Bachelor Degree in Social Work from the University of British Columbia.
+Keely (she/hers) holds a Master of Science in Gender, Development and Globalization from the London School of Economics as well as a Bachelor Degree in Social Work from the University of British Columbia.
 She began her social work career working with survivors of torture, refugees, women fleeing domestic violence and survival sex trade workers.

 Keely has sixteen years combined education and experience supporting clients with various issues related to trauma, mental health, addiction, eating disorders, abortion and domestic violence.
 Keely has worked with individuals, couples and families.
 Keely loves to be challenged, loves to learn and wanted to gain even more knowledge to better help guide her clients which is what brought her back to completing her Masters of Social Work.

 Keely is the recipient of the 2021 UBC School of Social Work Equity Award.